wikiknights/cs-materials/src/intro-to-c/operators/operators-intro.md

 - **`/`** : division
 - **`%`** : modulus, remainder after division
 - **`++`** : increment, increases the value by one
+	- If it is at the front of an operand, it applies a pre-increment.
+	- If it is at the end of an operand, it applies a post-increment.
 - **`--`** : decrement, decreases the value by one
+	- If it is at the front of an operand, it applies a pre-decrement.
+	- If it is at the end of an operand, it applies a post-decrement.

 Let's look at a coding example!